WorkVerbDesign/LINduino-code/README.md

 there are much much better projects on github no less that do this better.

 Anyway thanks for checking it out and I apologize if this code is seen as professional in any way at all whatsoever.

+In the next few weeks I'll figure out how to make a few folders here and describe the project better, maybe photos I have no idea.
+There are a bunch of 3d printed parts I should also host.
+Stay tuned.